Search engines have evolved beyond optimizing for keywords. The more effective approach is to optimize for topics.

-You can weight topic difficulty by comparing yourself to other brands on the first page.
-We don’t base this off of DR or anything like that.
+You can weights to topic difficulty by comparing yourself to other brands on the first page.
+We don't base this off of DR or anything like that.
 We research and find the big brands that have name recognition (called icons internally).
 Then we add them as a parameter to our algorithm to account for them as it runs.

 That doesn't mean smaller brands can't tackle a topic where big brands dominate the SERPs.
 It's something to consider when calculating an opportunity score though.
 If we see a few smaller brands ranking on the first page, that makes that topic more viable.

 Tips for the Tactician: We calculate our score for each SERP based on the count of big brands and their ranking position.
 We then take the average score across all keyword variants in the cluster weighted by the traffic potential for that keyword.